This page contains affiliate links. Please read our disclosure for more info.

 Notre-Dame is a masterpiece of Gothic architecture and dates back to the 13th century.

-Tragically a massive fire in April 2019 destroyed the spire and most of the roof of the cathedral.
-It is being rebuilt but this could take five years or more.
+Tragically, a massive fire in April 2019 destroyed the spire and most of the roof of the cathedral.
+It is being rebuilt and is due to reopen in December 2024.
+Until then, you can still see the outside from a distance.

 An alternative place to visit on the island is Sainte-Chapelle, a 13th-century gothic chapel with stunning stained glass windows.